hmc-cs-131/cs131-course-notes/markdown/lec02.md

 f 5
 ```

-In the refact

-ored code above, we introduced a helper function `f` to eliminate the repetition.
+In the refactored code above, we introduced a helper function `f` to eliminate the repetition.
 Now, instead of duplicating the same expression multiple times, we can simply call `f` with different arguments.
 This approach improves code maintainability and reduces the risk of introducing errors.

 Abstraction is a fundamental concept in CS 131, allowing us to write clean and reusable code.